 Christopher Luscombe directs one acting company in both Love's Labour's Lost and Love's Labour's Won (usually known as Much Ado About Nothing).
 Christopher's directing credits include The Comedy of Errors and The Merry Wives of Windsor for Shakespeare's Globe as well as The Madness of George III and Spamalot in the West End.

-Love's Labour's Lost will also be broadcast live to cinemas on 11 February 2015 - find out more
+Love's Labour's Lost was broadcast live to cinemas on 11 February 2015, encore screenings are now taking place - find out more